Ingrid Michaelson: 2022–present: The Notebook and For the Dreamers

 In January 2019, Michaelson announced she was writing the music and lyrics for the musical adaptation of The Notebook.
 After its world premiere at the Chicago Shakespeare Theatre in 2022, the musical premiered on Broadway at the Gerald Schoenfeld Theatre on March 14, 2024.
-"Carry Me Home" won a Broadway.com Audience Choice Award for Favorite New Song.
+"Carry You Home" won a Broadway.com Audience Choice Award for Favorite New Song.
 The musical received three nominations at the 77th Tony Awards.
 The original Broadway cast recording, released via Atlantic, reached No. 1 on Billboards Cast Albums Chart and was nominated for the Grammy Award for Best Musical Theater Album.

 In 2022, Michaelson featured on Ariza's song "The Sky and Me".
 Later that year, Michaelson collaborated with A Great Big World on an original song called "It's Almost Christmas", released on November 11, 2022.
 In 2024, Michaelson made a guest appearance in season 3 of Netflix's Girls5eva, playing the role of Pixie, a folk singer-songwriter.

 Michaelson released a string of singles from her album For the Dreamers, including "Love Is" with Jason Mraz on February 2, a cover of the song "What a Wonderful World" on May 23, and "It Never Ends" on May 30.
 The album was released August 23, 2024.
+On the May 16, 2026 season finale of Saturday Night Live, Michaelson performed backing vocals for Paul McCartney during his three song performance.
+Two more songs were performed but were unaired.